This post includes a complete guide on coral reef fish and why they are essential. Read on.

 Well, when they swim between the coral, they tear away algae on their way, and when the algae are cleared, the corals can breathe better.

-Balistoides conspicillum, aka the clown triggerfish, is one of the most pretty fish of the trigger family.
+Balistoides conspicillum, aka the clown triggerfish, is one of the most pretty fish in the trigger family.
 This colorful fish isn’t really what it looks like.
 This species is known for its temper and over-aggressive nature.
 Triggers are aggressive feeders.

 The clown species has largemouths that help with potential predators.
 Another member of the trigger family is the Orange-green triggerfish, which is known for its strong jaws that only a few prey species can escape.